-Mantis is equipped with an array of sensors that allow it to detect obstacles, compute its location, heading, speed, and be operated in a safe and reliable manner.
+Mantis 2.0 is equipped with an array of sensors that allow it to detect obstacles, compute its location, heading, speed, and be operated in a safe and reliable manner.
+All the sensors make it possible for Mantis 2.0 to locate itself and have a high precision when maneuvering.